-Each of Antigua and Barbuda’s major festivals celebrates important aspects of the islands’ life and culture, from Antigua Sailing Week to the Cricket Festival.
+Each of the Antigua and Barbuda hoidays and festivals celebrates important aspects of the islands’ life and culture, from Antigua Sailing Week to the Cricket Festival.
 However, no party on the islands is louder or larger than Carnival, which commemorates the 1834 abolishment of slavery on the island with live calypso music, vibrant parades, and colorful costumes.

 This annual celebration of Antigua and Barbuda’s culture takes place each February at St John’s Botanical Gardens, whose trees provide shade during the festival’s warri games (a board game of strategy), whose past participants have the prime minister.
 The Wadadli Day parade ends at a bustling outdoor fair where food, drinks, and handmade crafts are sold to the background of live dancing and music.

 A & B International Kite Festival

 Each Easter weekend, thousands of colorful cloths soar above the sunny skies of Antigua and Barbuda during this annual kite festival, when island residents of all ages make and fly kites to mark the beginning of spring.

 Seafood lovers will not want to miss this annual feast of freshly caught fish and crustaceans at Urlings Wharf each April.
 This festival, first founded to promote Antigua and Barbuda’s fishermen and vendors, has grown into a much larger event complete with craft booths and live musical performances.
 Children have their own fishing competition and bouncy castle, while visitors of all ages can take relaxing boat rides around Carlisle Bay or watch the exciting mango-eating competition.